What is Enduro?

 How do I earn series points?

-Points are awarded at all four Enduro Cup races, based on final finishing position.
+Points are awarded at all five Enduro Cup races, based on final finishing position.
 1st through 20th will be awarded points.
 Click HERE to view series points breakdown.

 What do I win for having the most points across the series?